 Australia is home to some of the driest regions in the world, while also being subject to periods of heavy rainfall and cyclones.
 It experienced one of the worst droughts in its history between 2003 and 2012, however, has since seen an increase in average rainfall.

-From the El Niño and La Niña phenomena to subtropical high pressures, there is a lot going on behind the weather patterns in Australia, which affect the various Australian regions in different ways.
+From the El Niño and La Niña phenomena to subtropical high pressures, there are many factors influencing the weather patterns in Australia and affecting the various Australian regions in different ways.

-Below we have created an interactive rainfall map of Australia where you and click through into each city and town to learn the average mm of rainfall per year, as well as the average number of rainfall days per year.
+Below is an interactive rainfall map of Australia that allows you to click through into each city and town to learn the average mm of rainfall per year, as well as the average number of rainfall days per year.

-We have also created an interactive chart of the Average Rainfall per year in Australia which spans from 1900 – 2017, with an accompanying document of the data in table format.
-We have then dug a little deeper into the Australian rainfall per state and month in 2017, plus the reasons why Australia is such a dry country, and more.
+We have also created an interactive chart of the Average Rainfall per year in Australia which spans from 1900 – 2021, with an accompanying document of the data in table format.
+We then dug a little deeper into the Australian rainfall per state and month in 2021, plus the reasons why Australia is such a dry country, and more.